 Business Administration undergraduate certificates are available in three business administration fields: management, marketing and human resource management.
-The certificate programs are comprised of 18 credit hours (six courses) and provide both degreeseeking and non-degree-seeking students with an opportunity for focused study in three key business areas that employers value.
-Upon completion of the required six courses with a grade of C or higher, the student will receive a certificate to demonstrate their achievement. (see page 30).
+The certificate programs are comprised of 18 credit hours (six courses) and provide both degree-seeking and non-degree-seeking students with an opportunity for focused study in three key business areas that employers value.
+Upon completion of the required six courses with a grade of C or higher, the student will receive a certificate to recognize his/her achievement. (see page 28).

 A certificate in Crime Scene Investigation is available to students pursuing a Criminal Justice or Forensic Science Major.
-See page 21 for details.
+See page 21 for details